-I really enjoyed the VRMA International session last week on “technology and operations: a winning combination”.
+I really enjoyed the VRMA International 2019 session “Technology and Operations: A Winning Combination”.
 The panelists (Bob Milne, Vacasa; Sean Miller, Point Central; Jeremiah Gall, Breezeway; David Krauss, Noise Aware and Anne de Ridder, Vacasa), discussed how incorporating technology into your operations allows you to lower costs, standardize processes and enhance quality of service.
 A variety of tech was discussed and it was exciting to see a nearly packed room full of eager managers.
 Of the session attendees, only half of the managers currently used smart door technology and less than one third of the managers had a noise sensor in their properties.
 If you still don’t think you “need” the smart home tech, check out these articles on why all signs point to yes:

 I took a lot away from this session, but in particular, it continues to surprise me how the “bones” of these technologies is just assumed but never discussed.
 First things first: smart home technologies require power (shocker, I know), a WiFi connection, and may require a smart hub.
 These constitute the “bones”, or initial structure, of your smart home technologies and without them, you will struggle to grow.